Before we get started, what do we mean by "content standards"?

 For example, you should decide on guidelines for things like:

-How long should Subjects be?
-How many Topics or Steps is too much?
+• How long should subjects be?
+How many topics or steps is too much?

-How much multimedia should we include?
+• How much multimedia should we include?

-When should tests be used?
+• When should tests be used?
 What's the maximum number of questions to have in a test?
 Who will receive the test results?

-When should we use videos?
+• When should we use videos?
 What's the maximum length for videos?

-etc.
+• etc.

 The answers to these questions will vary depending on your business.
 If you need help determining what your content guidelines should be, contact support and ask to be connected with a Success Coach.

-Once you have your guidelines identified, document them (yeah, there's definitely a trend here π).
+Once you have your guidelines identified, document them (yeah, there's definitely a trend here πŸ˜‰).
+Here's an example from our own standards documentation:

-Obviously, not everything you build in your Trainual account will be the same.
-How you format a "policy" may differ from how you format a "process".
-This is something else you should decide on and document.
 To make it super easy for your content creators, build out your own templates for policies, processes, and any other types of content you will regularly be building in your account.
 That way, when a content creator needs to build a new process, they just need to duplicate your established "process" template, and they'll be on their way to consistency-land!

 Example: